Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 Another usual issue, which will probably show up in your first fully coupled model simulations due to small mistakes in Slarti.

-An isolated ocean point in the land-sea mask, or a deep ocean point surrounded by shallower ocean grid points, or a very flat bathymetry at the tropics (with negative P-E balance) or at the high latitudes (with sea-ice formation and associated salt fluxes), will lead to the excessive accumulation of salt and make the model crash.
+An isolated ocean point in the land-sea mask, or a deep ocean point surrounded by shallower ocean grid points, or a very flat and relatively shallow bathymetry at the tropics (with negative P-E balance) or at the high latitudes (with sea-ice formation and associated salt fluxes), will lead to the excessive accumulation of salt and make the model crash.

-This issue can generally be spotted by plotting the maximum salinity over the whole water column, and corrected by going back to Slarti, correcting the boundary conditions locally, and running a new simulations using these corrected boundary conditions.
+This issue can generally be spotted by plotting the maximum salinity over the whole water column and determining where salinity exceeds reasonable values, and corrected by going back to Slarti, correcting the boundary conditions locally, and running a new simulations using these corrected boundary conditions.

 # Known issues